-The main benefits are fewer or possibly no more symptoms and a lower risk of blood clots and stroke.
+The main benefits are fewer or possibly no more symptoms and lower chances of blood clots and stroke.
 You may also feel more energetic and be able to exercise longer than you have in some time.

 Prep for Surgery

-He'll also advise you to avoid eating or drinking after midnight the day before the procedure.
-Having an empty stomach makes it less likely that you will get sick under the anesthesia.
+- He’ll tell you not to eat or drink after midnight the day before the procedure.
+An empty stomach makes it less likely that you will get sick while you're under the anesthesia.

 You will get general anesthesia.
-That means you won't be "awake" during the procedure.
-If you've had prior problems with general anesthesia, tell your doctor before the day of the surgery.
+That means you won't be awake during the procedure.
+If you've had problems with general anesthesia, tell your doctor before the day of the surgery.

 After the Procedure

 Your recovery time will depend on which maze procedure you have.